GavinLIgy/brlwesoc/README.md

 The example design (hx8kdemo.v) has the 8 LEDs on the iCE40-HX8K Breakout Board mapped to the low byte of the 32 bit word at address 0x03000000.

+The Random number generator core implemented is 32-bit LFSR RNG (included in ./LFSR/lfsr.v).
+User can also change the source of the random number to external RNG(To be implemented later).

+./simplerng/simplerng.v provides a interface between the RNG module and iomemory bus line of the SOC.

 ### SPI Flash Controller Config Register: